niteshbalusu11/BOS-Commands-Document/README.md

       - Takes differnt kinds arguments:
       <br></br>
     Example: `bos find 703539x1305x0` OR `bos find Bitrefill` OR `bos find 02816caed43171d3c9854e3b0ab2cf0c42be086ff1bd4005acc2a5f7db70d83774`
+    Find now also returns the size a channel is taking up on the db when you search with Alias or pubkey
   <br></br>
 <br></br>